Alcazaba of Málaga vs. Castillo Gibralfaro – what’s the best thing to do in Malaga Spain? Top attractions & best places to go in Malaga!

-Torcal de Antequera
+18. Torcal de Antequera

 El Torcal de Antequera is one of the most impressive nature reserves in Europe – a perfect day-trip during a weekend in Costa del Sol!
 Located in the Sierra del Torcal mountain, it’s only one hour drive from Malaga.
 The Jurassic age limestone (about 150 million years) create very unusual landforms – just stunning!

-Torcal de Antequera is a home to Spanish ibex so keep your eyes open and maybe you will spot few of them 🙂
+Torcal de Antequera is home to Spanish ibex so keep your eyes open and maybe you will spot few of them 🙂

 There are few market trials all with impressive viewpoints!
-With a free parking, a small restaurant and gift shop – El Torcal de Antequera is a perfect location to spend a whole day.
+With free parking, a small restaurant and gift shop – El Torcal de Antequera is a perfect location to spend a whole day.

 So, which are your top things to do in Malaga Spain?